szensk/QuickLook/index.md

  - <kbd>Mouse️</kbd> <kbd>↑</kbd> <kbd>↓</kbd> <kbd>←</kbd> <kbd>→</kbd> Preview another file
  - <kbd>Ctrl-Wheel</kbd> Zoom in/out images

-## More Information: supported file types etc.
+## More Information

 See the [Wiki page](https://github.com/xupefei/QuickLook/wiki).

 ## Translations

-If you would like to translate QuickLook to your language, feel free to modify [these files](https://github.com/xupefei/QuickLook/search?utf8=%E2%9C%93&q=filename%3ATranslations.lang) and then send me a pull request.
+If you would like to translate QuickLook to your language, feel free to modify [these files](https://github.com/xupefei/QuickLook/search?utf8=%E2%9C%93&q=filename%3ATranslations.config) and then send me a pull request.
 Thank you for the effort.

 ## Licenses